Mesothelioma and the Environment

 Being exposed to asbestos particles in the air is the major risk factor for mesothelioma.
 This type of cancer happens when harmful, or malignant, cells develop in the protective lining that covers most of the body's internal organs.
 The most common sites for mesothelioma are in the chest or belly, where cells become abnormal in response to asbestos fibers that have embedded in

-- the outer lining of the lungs or chest cavity,
+- lining of the abdominal cavity (belly), or

-- the lining of the abdominal cavity (belly), or
+- outer lining of the lungs or chest cavity,

 As the link between asbestos and mesothelioma became clearer in the late 1970s, use of asbestos went down, and most use stopped by 1989.
 Experts believe that mesothelioma incidence rates are not going up because of the drop in asbestos use after this link to cancer was discovered.